A Few Words About Us

 Obion, Tennessee is located in the southwest corner of Obion County adjoining US Highway 51, which is a major link from Kentucky to Memphis, TN.
 The town has a population of 1,137 residents.
 We have 2.0 square miles within our city limits and 26.3 miles of paved streets.
 Our city has 507 water customers and 464 natural gas customers.
 In addition, Obion also serves 223 rural water customers.
 We are within a day’s drive of the major markets.
 We have the availability of drawing from the surrounding rural areas in this agricultural section of Obion County.

 Sense of Community

 Our town offers 24-hour police protection, with 3 patrol cars and four full-time state certified officers.
 We have 24-hour fire protection, with three classes A pumper trucks with an ISO rating of 7.
 Our fire department is dispatched by 911 with no delay in response time.
 We have 10 trained and state licensed first responders.
-The city public works department employs three full time and two part-time men.
+The town also has a helipad for the AirVac Medical Helicopter to land for all emergencies deemed necessary The city public works department employs three full time and two part-time men.
 The town also employs a city recorder, a city clerk, and a part time clerk.

 A GREAT PLACE FOR FAMILIES

 In the early part of the 1900s, Obion was a booming little town.
 Although there are still many businesses, Obion has now become a quiet, relaxing, and tight knit community.
 Raising a family or even retirement in this small town will be a great choice.
 There are often chances for community involvement, church worship, and parks.
 Obion is the perfect place to begin and live out a full and exceptional small town lifestyle.

 We are a rapidly growing area with easy access to Memphis, Nashville, and everything in between!